levibostian/Wendy-iOS/README.md

 Android developer?
 [Check out the Android version of Wendy!][4]

-## Announcement
+## Announcements

-See [latest announcement][5] from maintainers discussing API changes coming to Wendy.
+If interested, see the [latest announcement][5] from maintainers discussing the latest set of changes coming to Wendy.

 ## What is Wendy?